tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --mute`

-- Unmute the default sink (if already unmuted it will stay unmuted):
+- Unmute the default sink (if it's already unmuted it will stay unmuted):

 `pamixer --unmute`